RoboSarno/Crypto_Bot-Backtester/README.md

 - val_loss: 0.1309
 - val_mean_absolute_error: 0.2869

 There scores were low but when testing with live trades performance seemed questionable.
-However they did seem to follow the general trend which is a good sign.
+However, they did seem to follow the general trend which is a good sign.
 Regardless, I believe my strategies and my NN's greatly reduced the amount of loss an average trader would see in investing aimlessly.
 Not only did I choose unknown crypto currencies, but I was still able to reduce my losses and maximize gains.
-With a little more fine tuning and adding more complex stratagies I believe its possible to discover investment strategies that would make the Crypto Market worth it.
+With a little finer tuning and adding more complex strategies I believe it’s possible to discover investment strategies that would make the Crypto Market worth it.

 ## Future Improvements: